energywebfoundation/origin/docs/backend.md

 + [organization](#organization)
 + [user](#user)

-In general, each 'pod' or NestJS module has:
+Each module contains code relevant for a specific feature.
+In general, each NestJS module has:

 + A [controller](https://docs.nestjs.com/controllers) that manages requests and responses to the client
 + A .entity file that maps an entity to the database repository
 + A .service file that provides methods to fetch and transform data
 + [Data Transfer Object (DTO) file(s)](https://docs.nestjs.com/controllers#request-payloads) that provide Data Transfer Objects, which are representations of the data that are exposed to the endpoint consumer
 + A [module](https://docs.nestjs.com/modules) class that is used by NestJS to structure the application

 ## Persistence
 The Origin Backend uses a relational database for persistence with [TypeORM](https://typeorm.io/#/) as a database integration library.
 The application creates a repository for each entity.
-Entities are defined in the .entity.ts file in each pod, and are marked with the @Entity decorator.
+Entities are defined in the .entity.ts file in each module, and are marked with the @Entity decorator.
 (You can read more about entities in the TypeORM documentation [here](https://typeorm.io/#/entities)).

 ```
 @Entity('email_confirmation')